jirotubuyaki/ThunderBayesR/README.md

 n_k expresses the number of the customers at a table k.
 And α is a concentration parameter.

 ### Markov Chain Monte Carlo Methods for CRP Clustering
-Markov chain Monte Carlo methods (MCMC) are algorithmic methods[@Liu1994] to sample from posterior distributions.
+Markov Chain Monte Carlo methods (MCMC) are algorithmic methods[@Liu1994] to sample from posterior distributions.
 If conditional posterior distributions are given by models, it is the best way in order to acquire parameters as posterior distributions.
 The algorithm for this package is given by

 Lots of iterations continue on below.